lalithmanokar/cloud-sf-extension-cap-sample/README.md

       ![Destination settings](./documentation/images/DestinationSettings.PNG)

-   9. Click on `save`
+   9. Click on `Save`

-   10. In `Review and Run` tab - click on `run now`
+   10. In `Review and Run` tab - click on `Run now`

  6. Configuring the event flow.
 This step ensures that when the event is triggered, the integration created in the above step is run.
-   1. Search for `Intelligent Service` in the demo instance search bar.
+   1. Search for `Intelligent Service Center` in the demo instance search bar and Open it.
    2. Select `Employment Termination` event.
 There are many more events available, in our scenario,
    3. Add integration for the existing flow:
       - Click on `Integration` under `Activities`. (on the right-hand side corner)